A Noisy Approach to Intrinsically Mixed-State Topological Order: Decoherence as gauging out in general UMTCs

-We believe that this picture for obtaining braided fusion categories from parent UMTCs falls squarely within the general class of \textit{mixed TQFTs} proposed by Zini and Wang in Ref.~\cite{wangmixedtqft}, but where the input to the parent 2+1D Turaev-Viro (TV) type TQFT is always modular.
+We believe that this picture for obtaining braided fusion categories from parent UMTCs falls squarely within the general class of \textit{mixed topological quantum field theories (TQFTs)} proposed by Zini and Wang in Ref.~\cite{wangmixedtqft}, but where the input to the parent 2+1D Turaev-Viro (TV) type TQFT is always modular.
 In our context, this restriction is physically motivated since we take as input the ground state of a local Hamiltonian (so the anyon theory is a UMTC) and then subject it to \textit{local} noise.
-In fact, note that the doubled semion example we previously considered is one where the imTO we obtained belongs to the class of mixed TQFTs considered in Ref.~\cite{wangmixedtqft}.
-Specifically, in that case the input was the doubled semion UMTC and the output imTO was the chiral semion UMTC, where we can view the latter as the Reshetikhin-Turaev (RT) TQFT of the former: this supports our claim that braided fusion categories provide a partial classification of imTOs.
-More generally, if the parent theory is some doubled Chern-Simons theory (which have gapped boundaries to vacuum), one might expect that local error channels will lead to the underlying chiral Chern-Simons TO in the decohered mixed-state---we investigate this in a forthcoming work.
+In fact, note that the doubled semion example we previously considered, in which the resulting mixed state supports the chiral semion TO, is presented as an example of a mixed TQFT in Ref.~\cite{wangmixedtqft}.
+Specifically, in that case the input was the doubled semion UMTC and the output mixed TQFT was the chiral semion UMTC, where we can view the latter as the Reshetikhin-Turaev (RT) TQFT of the former.
+Ref.~\cite{wangmixedtqft} described this as ``tracing" out the anti-chiral degrees of freedom, which we believe corresponds to the process of gauging out presented above.
+This supports our claim that (unitary) non-modular braided fusion categories provide a partial classification of imTOs.
+More generally, if the parent theory is some doubled Chern-Simons topological quantum field theory (which admits a gapped boundary to vacuum), one might expect that local error channels will lead to the underlying chiral Chern-Simons TQFT in the decohered mixed-state---we hope to investigate this general procedure in the context of a continuum field theory description in a forthcoming work.
 For now, we consider some simple examples that go beyond Abelian anyon theories to show the generality of our framework.